Children and Youth

 Dr. Lawrence Hawkins

-Ministry Contacts: For information or concerns, please contact the church Office at (301)773-6655
+Ministry Contacts: For information about Baby Dedication, contact the Church Administrative Office at (301)773-6655 or E-mail: BabyDedication@fbchighlandpark.org.

 Girl Scouts Ministry